Skip to content

 OpenStack

 OpenStack is a free and open-source software platform for cloud computing, primarily deployed as infrastructure-as-a-service (IaaS).
 It allows users to create and manage large groups of virtual private servers in a data center.
 OpenStack is designed to be scalable and flexible, making it suitable for both public and private cloud environments.
-OpensStack is the basis for Sunets Virtual Data Center (VDC) offering.
+OpenStack is the basis for Sunet's Virtual Data Center (VDC) offering.

 OpenStack is composed of several interrelated components that control different aspects of cloud computing, such as compute, storage, and networking.
 Some of the key components include: